Go to content Go to main navigation More in this section

-Make an appointment at any of our sexual health clinics in Greater Victoria to get a prescription for the patch, or drop in to pick up refills.
+Make an appointment at any of our sexual health clinics in Greater Victoria to get a prescription for the patch or to talk about other birth control options.

 The patch in detail